hapijs/hapi/docs/Reference.md

 Methods are registered via `server.method(name, fn, [options])` where:

 - `name` - a unique method name used to invoke the method via `server.methods[name]`.
 When configured with caching enabled, `server.methods[name].cache.drop(arg1, arg2, ..., argn, callback)` can be used to clear the cache for a given key.
+Supports using nested names such as `utils.users.get` which will automatically create the missing path under `server.methods` and can be accessed for the previous example via `server.methods.utils.users.get`.
 - `fn` - the method function with the signature is `function(arg1, arg2, ..., argn, next)` where:
     - `arg1`, `arg2`, etc. - the method function arguments.
-    - `next` - the function called when the method is done with the signature `function(err, result)` where:
+    - `next` - the function called when the method is done with the signature `function(err, result, isUncacheable)` where:
         - `err` - error response if the method failed.
         - `result` - the return value.
+        - `isUncacheable` - `true` if result is valid but cannot be cached.
+Defaults to `false`.
 - `options` - optional configuration:
+    - `bind` - an object passed back to the provided method function (via `this`) when called.
+Defaults to `null` unless added via a plugin, in which case it defaults to the plugin bind object.
     - `cache` - cache configuration as described in [**catbox** module documentation](https://github.com/spumko/catbox#policy) with a few additions:
         - `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.